AndreaLanfranchi/EthereumStratum-2.0.0/Draft.md

 The definition `mining pool server`, and it's plural form, is to be interpreted as `work provider` and later in this document can be shortened as `pool` or `server`.
 The definition `miner(s)`, and it's plural form, is to be interpreted as `work receiver/processor` and later in this document can be shortened as `miner` or `client`.
 ### Rationale
-Ethereum doesn't have yet an official Stratum implementation.
+Ethereum does not have an official Stratum implementation yet.
 It officially supports only getWork which requires miners to constantly pool the work provider.
 Only recently go-ethereum have implemented a [push mechanism](https://github.com/ethereum/go-ethereum/pull/17347) to notify clients for mining work, but whereas the vast majority of miners do not run a node, it's main purpose is to facilitate mining pools rather than miners.
 The Stratum protocol on the other hand relies on a standard stateful TCP connection which allows two-way exchange of line-based messages.
 Each line contains the string representation of a JSON object following the rules of either [JSON-RPC 1.0](https://www.jsonrpc.org/specification_v1) or [JSON-RPC 2.0](https://www.jsonrpc.org/specification).
 Unfortunately, in absence of a well defined standard, various flavours of Stratum have bloomed for Ethereum mining as a derivative work for different mining pools implementations.
 The only attempt to define a standard was made by NiceHash with their [EthereumStratum/1.0.0](https://github.com/nicehash/Specifications/blob/master/EthereumStratum_NiceHash_v1.0.0.txt) implementation which is the main source this work inspires from.
-Mining activity, thus the interaction among pools and miners, is, at it's basics, very simple and can be summarized with "_please find a number (nonce) which coupled to this data as input for a given hashing algorithm produces, as output, a result which is below this target_".
-Basically this is the essence.
-Other messages which may or have to be exchanged among parties during a session are the glue around this basic concept.
+Mining activity, thus the interaction among pools and miners, is at it's basics very simple, and can be summarized with "_please find a number (nonce) which coupled to this data as input for a given hashing algorithm produces, as output, a result which is below a certain target_".
+Other messages which may or have to be exchanged among parties during a session are needed to support this basic concept.
-Due to the simplicity of the subject the proponent means to stick with JSON formatted objects rather than investigating more verbose solutions like, just to make an example, [Google's Protocol Buffers](https://developers.google.com/protocol-buffers/docs/overview) which carry the load of strict object definition.
+Due to the simplicity of the subject, the proponent, means to stick with JSON formatted objects rather than investigating more verbose solutions, like for example  [Google's Protocol Buffers](https://developers.google.com/protocol-buffers/docs/overview) which carry the load of strict object definition.
 ### Stratum design flaws
-The main Stratum design flaw is, for sure, the absence of a well defined standard.
-This imply miners (and mining software developers) have to struggle with different flavours which make their life hard when switching from one pool to another or even when trying to "guess" which is the flavour implemented by a single pool.
-Moreover all implementations still suffer from an excessive verbosity for a chain, like Ethereum is, with a very small block time.
+The main Stratum design flaw is the absence of a well defined standard.
+This implies that miners (and mining software developers) have to struggle with different flavours which make their life hard when switching from one pool to another or even when trying to "guess" which is the flavour implemented by a single pool.
+Moreover all implementations still suffer from an excessive verbosity for a chain with a very small block time like Ethereum.
 A few numbers may help understand.
 A normal `mining.notify` message weigh roughly 240 bytes: assuming the dispatch of 1 work per block to an audience of 50k connected TCP sockets means the transmission of roughly 1.88TB of data a month.
 And this can be an issue for large pools.
 But if we see the same figures the other way round, from a miner's perspective, we totally understand how mining decentralization is heavily affected by the quality of internet connections.
 ### Sources of inspiration
 - [NiceHash EthereumStratum/1.0.0](https://github.com/nicehash/Specifications/blob/master/EthereumStratum_NiceHash_v1.0.0.txt)
 - [Zcash variant of the Stratum protocol](https://github.com/zcash/zips/blob/23d74b0373c824dd51c7854c0e3ea22489ba1b76/drafts/str4d-stratum/draft1.rst#json-rpc-1-0)